pranshu28/cnn-viz/README.md

 The pre-trained CNN model predicted `Class: School Bus` with the highest probability of `0.86515594`.

-Probability heat-map for `School bus` class after occlusion experiment:
+The following figure shows visualization of probabilities output for `School bus` class as a function of occluder position:

 ![alt text](https://github.com/pranshu28/cnn-viz/blob/master/occ_exp/heatmap_bus.jpg "Probability heatmap after occlusion experiment")

-Regularized Heat-map
+To clearly localize the object, we regularize the above heatmap to extract its strongest features.

 ![alt text](https://github.com/pranshu28/cnn-viz/blob/master/occ_exp/heatmap_reg_bus.jpg "Regularized Heatmap")

-Projection of heat-map on given image
+The below image shows projection of regularized heat-map on the input image.
+It proves that the above visualization genuinely corresponds to the object structure that stimulates these features.

 ![alt text](https://github.com/pranshu28/cnn-viz/blob/master/occ_exp/final_bus.jpg "Projection of Heatmap on given image")